All Japan Tours 337 N.Vineyard Ave Suite 215, Ontario, CA 91764

 NOTE 1: The meet and greet and airport transfer to the first hotel is ONLY available on the first day of the tour after 11 AM.
 If you plan to stay extra nights before the start of the tour, we will provide full instructions in advance for you to transfer to your hotel on your own.

-In the morning we will go to Shiraoi, and the National Ainu Museum, a newer museum facility that celebrates the cultural heritage of the native Ainu people, including exhibits on Ainu language, culture, history, crafts, music, and dance.
+In the morning we will go to Shiraoi, and the Upopoy National Ainu Museum, a newer museum facility that celebrates the cultural heritage of the native Ainu people, including exhibits on Ainu language, culture, history, crafts, music, and dance.
 The tour then continues to Noboribetsu, and stops to visit Jigokudani "Hell Valley".
 This rocky crater is constantly venting smoke and sulfur into the air from boiling pools, hot rivers, and jagged cracks in the landscape bordered by vegetation creeping up the crater's gentle slopes, lending the entire valley a mysterious, primordial beauty.
+Take the safe walking paths through this rocky crater, where water roils inside nearby bubbling pools and sulfurous steam rises from jagged cracks in the landscape.
+A hot river, flowing from out the area, eventually reaches the perfect temperature at the Oyunumagawa Natural Foot Bath.
+Here, we will take some time to relax and soak our feet in the refreshing hot stream.
 Then we travel to Lake Toya, listed as one of the top 100 beautiful landscapes of Japan in 2008.
-This is the 3rd largest caldera lake in Japan, about 42 km around, with 4 pretty islands, and is the habitat of many kinds of birds and deer.
-From there we will take the Usuzan Ropeway to the observation deck and take in the panoramic views of Lake Toya and neighboring Showa Shinzan.
+This is the 3rd largest caldera lake in Japan, about 42 km around.
+It has 4 pretty islands and is the habitat of many kinds of birds and deer.
 Tonight we will stay in a traditional Japanese style hotel offering hot spring baths with beautiful views of the lake.
+After dinner in the hotel, enjoy a fireworks that set off from boats. starting at around 8.45pm and lasts 20 minutes.

 In Matsumae we will be touring around Matsumae Castle and enjoying the Cherry Blossom Festival.
 Matsumae Castle once belonged to the powerful Matsumae Clan that ruled the region.
 It was a former castle town that thrived through trade, but after many years it was converted into a park.
 North of the castle there are over 10,000 cherry blossoms planted in rows across the area.
 You can see over 250 varieties of the flower throughout the park, which is why the blooming period in the area lasts for a month.
 During the festival there will be performances, food stalls, and special events for visitors to enjoy.
 At the western edge of Matsumae Park is a small historical theme park called Matsumaehan Yashiki.
 It recreates Matsumae Town during the Edo Period, which includes a guard station, merchant houses, magistrate’s office and shipping agent.

 In the morning we will travel to Otaru, renowned for its canals and glassblowing.
 During the first half of the 20th century, the Otaru Canal was a vital part of the city's busy harbor.
 The canal allowed large vessels to be unloaded onto smaller ones, then transported to the local warehouses.
 Although the canal became obsolete when modern dock facilities allowed for direct unloading from the large vessels, it still remains an integral part of the city's history and culture.
 As part of a citizen's movement in the 1980s, the canal was beautifully restored and former warehouses were transformed into cafes, restaurants, museums, and shops.
+Then, we will make our way to the Otaru Sushi District, where you will be free to find your own sushi lunch from among the shops selling various kinds of sushi.
 Next, we will visit Kitaichi Garasukan and the Music Box Museum.
-In the afternoon, we will proceed to Asahikawa to visit Otokoyama Sake Brewery.
-Otokoyama is Asahikawa's most famous sake, both within Japan and worldwide.
-The spacious complex offers plenty to occupy the senses including a front seat view of the sake making process.
-Aside from being a sake museum there is a beautiful Japanese garden.
-It is filled with flowers from May to September with a garden-side shaded rest area to unwind, as well as a delightful sake tasting room and gift shop.
+In the afternoon, Then we travel to Asahikawa Ramen Village to try some of Hokkaido's best ramen.
+Eight famous ramen restaurants from Asahikawa have opened small branch stores besides one another in the complex alongside a gift shop and a small ramen shrine.

 After breakfast, free for leisure until transfer to New Chitose Airport for your domestic flight to Tokyo.
 Upon arrival in Tokyo, you will be met at the arrival gate by an AJT representative holding an "All Japan Tours" sign.